Shounak-Ghosh/cs2214/README.md

 4. Select all components that appear (should match `test.v` file)
 5. Select recursive import --> Append
 6. Select Time --> Zoom --> Zoom Best Fit

+TODO create documentation for synthesis portion of the tutorial